 Looking back I am convinced it was the discipline imbibed in those formative years which helped me and my colleagues back then to approach work in right earnest in the years ahead.
 I remember a few not happy being admonished like children but it sure did help in the long run.

 Had I not been served with an ultimatum, I may have continued to err which in turn would have impacted operations.
-But the fear of losing my seat in the coveted control room was enough to get me to pull up my socks.
-And I have Shivani to thank for that.
+The fear of losing my seat in the coveted control room was enough to get me to pull up my socks.
+And I can’t thank Shivani enough for that.